-The Construction Products Regulation (CPR) became mandatory in the UK from 1st July 2013 manufacturers are required to draw up a Declaration of Performance (DoP) and apply CE marking to all of their construction products which is covered by a harmonised European standard (hEN) or conforms to a European Technical Assessment (ETA) which has been issued for it, when such a product is placed on the market.
+The Construction Products Regulation (CPR) became mandatory in the UK from 1st July 2013 manufacturers are required to draw up a Declaration of Performance (DoP) and apply CE marking to all of their construction products which are covered by a harmonised European standard (hEN) or conform to a European Technical Assessment (ETA) which has been issued , whenever such a product is placed on the market.

-By definition a construction product is any product or ‘kit’2 which is produced and placed on the market for incorporation in a permanent manner in construction works or parts thereof and the performance of which has an effect on the performance of the construction works with respect to the basic requirements for construction works.
-This is a major change as affixing of CE marking under the provisions of the existing Construction Products Directive (CPD) was voluntary in the UK.
+By definition a construction product is any product or ‘kit’ which is produced and placed on the market for incorporation in a permanent manner the performance of which has an effect on the overall performance of the construction works with respect to the basic design requirements.
+This is a major change as affixing of CE marking under the provisions of the previous Construction Products Directive (CPD) was voluntary in the UK.

 CE marking is a key indicator of a product’s compliance with EU legislation and enables the free movement of products within the European market.
-By affixing the CE marking on a product, a manufacturer is declaring, on his sole responsibility, conformity with all of the legal requirements to achieve CE marking and therefore ensuring validity for that product to be sold throughout the EEA, the 28 member states of the EU and European Free Trade Association countries - Iceland, Norway, Liechtenstein and Turkey.
+By affixing CE marking on a product, a manufacturer is declaring, on his sole responsibility, conformity with all of the legal requirements to achieve CE marking and therefore ensuring validity for that product to be sold throughout the EEA, the 28 member states of the EU and European Free Trade Association countries - Iceland, Norway, Liechtenstein and Turkey.
 This also applies to products made in third countries which are sold in the EEA and Turkey.
-However, not all products must bear the CE marking.
-Only those product categories subject to specific directives that provide for the CE marking are required to be CE marked.

 It is the manufacturer’s responsibility to:

 Distributors must verify the presence of both the CE marking and the necessary supporting documentation.
 If the product is being imported from a third country, the importer has to verify that the manufacturer outside the EU has undertaken the necessary steps and that the documentation is available upon request.